Zane Grey: University of Pennsylvania and baseball

-Grey chose the University of Pennsylvania on a baseball scholarship, where he studied dentistry and joined Sigma Nu fraternity; he graduated in 1896.
+Grey chose the University of Pennsylvania on a baseball scholarship; he studied dentistry, joined Sigma Nu fraternity, and graduated in 1896.
 When he arrived at Penn, he had to prove himself worthy of a scholarship before receiving it.
-He rose to the occasion by coming in to pitch against the Riverton club, pitching five scoreless innings and producing a double in the tenth which contributed to the win.
+He rose to the occasion by coming in to pitch against the Riverton club, pitching five scoreless innings and producing a double in the tenth, which contributed to the win.
 The Ivy League was highly competitive and an excellent training ground for future pro baseball players.
 Grey was a solid hitter and an excellent pitcher who relied on a sharply dropping curveball.
-When the distance from the pitcher's mound to the plate was lengthened by ten feet in 1894 (primarily to reduce the dominance of Cy Young's pitching), the effectiveness of Grey's pitching suffered.
+When the distance from the pitcher's mound to the plate was lengthened by five feet to 60 feet 6 inches, in 1894 (primarily to reduce the dominance of Cy Young's pitching), the effectiveness of Grey's pitching suffered.
 He was re-positioned to the outfield.
 The short, wiry baseball player remained a campus hero on the strength of his timely hitting.

 He was an indifferent scholar, barely achieving a minimum average.
 Outside class, he spent his time on baseball, swimming, and creative writing, especially poetry.
 His shy nature and his teetotaling set him apart from other students, and he socialized little.
 Grey struggled with the idea of becoming a writer or baseball player for his career, but unhappily concluded that dentistry was the practical choice.

 During a summer break, while playing "summer nines" in Delphos, Ohio, Grey was charged with, and quietly settled, a paternity suit.
 His father paid the $133.40 cost and Grey resumed playing summer baseball.
 He concealed the episode when he returned to Penn.

 Grey went on to play minor league baseball with several teams, including the Newark, New Jersey Colts in 1898 and also with the Orange Athletic Club for several years.
 His brother Romer Carl "Reddy" Grey (known as "R.C." to his family) did better and played professionally in the minor leagues.
 Zane Grey and Romer Grey played together as teammates for the 1895 Findlay Sluggers of the Interstate League.
 Romer played a single major league game in 1903 for the Pittsburgh Pirates.